falk-werner/fetch/NOTES.md

   - `-s`: Silent mode (don't print any additional output)
   - `-S`: print error messages, even if `-s` is set
   - `-v`: print additional messages (not used yet)
+- allow to include HTTP response headers in the output
+  new options: `-i`, `--include`

 ### Fixes